geoffmcnamara/companionway/content/post/Replace_PHP_with_WSGI_python.md

 ### Python script and apache2 config file ###

+Needed steps...

-- sudo mkdir -p /usr/local/www/wsgi-scripts
+- `sudo mkdir -p /usr/local/www/wsgi-scripts`
-- cp nodeinfo.py /usr/local/www/wsgi-scripts/
+- `cp nodeinfo.py /usr/local/www/wsgi-scripts/`
-- cp wsgi.conf /etc/apache2/conf-available/
+- `cp wsgi.conf /etc/apache2/conf-available/`
-- sudo a2enconf wsgi
+- `sudo a2enconf wsgi`
+- `sudo systemctl restart apache2`
 - browser to http://localhost/chkit/nodeinfo  # this is the WSGI Alias name used in wsgi.conf to invoke the script
-- you can also browse to: .../chkit/nodeinfo/inxi or .../chkit/inxi/full
+- you can also browse to: .../chkit/nodeinfo/inxi or .../chkit/inxifull

 I elected to use python bottle  micro web framework because it is small, fexible, launches a built-in web server, and self contained in one file.
 The syntax used by bottle is very easy to learn.
 The built-in web server allows quick testing of code.
 The apache WSGI module provides the ability to run python scripts within apache.